MartinPankraz/AzCosmosDB-OData-Shim/documentation/DEPLOYMENT-VSCODE.md

 In this example we use the [Azure App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) for VS Code to deploy the project.
 Learn more about [this process on Microsoft learn](https://learn.microsoft.com/training/modules/create-publish-webapp-app-service-vs-code/5-exercise-publish-app-azure-app-service-vs-code?pivots=nodeexpress).

-1. Create an Azure App Service with Dotnet 6 and Linux using the [VS Code extension for Azure](https://code.visualstudio.com/docs/azure/extensions) or use below deploy to Azure button.
+1. Create an Azure App Service with Dotnet 6 and Windows using the [VS Code extension for Azure](https://code.visualstudio.com/docs/azure/extensions) or the portal.
 2. Maintain or upload environment variables in the [Azure App Service configuration](https://learn.microsoft.com/azure/app-service/configure-common?tabs=portal#configure-app-settings) - just like you did for the `appsettings.json` file for local execution in the previous section.
 3. Deploy to Web App from VS Code or GitHub Codespaces